VishnuGShephertz/App42Wear-Push-Notification/README.md

 This is a sample Android app is made by using App42  API.
 It uses Push Notification API of App42 platform.
 Here are the few easy steps to run this sample app.

-1. [Register] (https://apphq.shephertz.com/register) with App42 platform.
-2. Create an app once, you are on Quick start page after registration.
-3. If you are already registered, login to [AppHQ] (http://apphq.shephertz.com) console and create an app from App Manager Tab.
+1. [Register\Login] (https://apphq.shephertz.com/register) with App42 platform and create an app from App Manager Tab.
-4. Download the project from [here] (https://github.com/VishnuGShephertz/App42Wear-Push-Notification/archive/master.zip) and unzip it.
+2. [Download project] (https://github.com/VishnuGShephertz/App42Wear-Push-Notification/archive/master.zip) and unzip it.
-5. Configure with Eclipse that have latest ADT (Android Developer Tool).
+3. Configure with Eclipse that have latest ADT (Android Developer Tool).
 ```
 A. Import this project in Eclipse.
 B. Check Android Dependencies and Android Private libraries in order and import section on Build Path.
 ```

-7. Configure with Android Studio.
+4. Configure with Android Studio.
 ```
 A. Import this project in your Android Studio.
 B. Add library jar files from libs folder by adding library modules in Android Studio.
 ```

-8. Make these changes in MainActivity.java file of sample.
+5. Make these changes in MainActivity.java file of sample.

 ```
-A. Replace api-Key and secret-Key that you have received in step 2 or 3 at line number 39 and 40.
+A. Replace API-Key and Secret-Key that you have received in step 2 or 3 at line number 39 and 40.
 B. Replace your user-id by which you want to register your application for Push Notification at line number 31.
 ```
 __GCM Integration__

-9. Create a project and get your Project Number from [google developer console](https://cloud.google.com/console/project).
+6. Create a project and get your Project Number from [google developer console](https://cloud.google.com/console/project).
 It would be available in Overview section of your created project.<div style="clear:both"></div>
-10. Select your created project and click on APIs option in Google developer console and enable Google Cloud Messaging for Android service.<div style="clear:both"></div>
+7. Select your created project and click on APIs option in Google developer console and enable Google Cloud Messaging for Android service.<div style="clear:both"></div>
-11. Click on Credentials(in APIs option) from left menu -> Create New Key -> Server Key.<div style="clear:both"></div>
+8. Click on Credentials(in APIs option) from left menu -> Create New Key -> Server Key.<div style="clear:both"></div>
-12. Keep Accept requests from these server IP addresses as blank and click on Create button.<div style="clear:both"></div>
+9. Keep Accept requests from these server IP addresses as blank and click on Create button.<div style="clear:both"></div>
-13. Go to [AppHQ] (http://apphq.shephertz.com) click on Push Notification and select Android Settings in Settings option.<div style="clear:both"></div>
+10. Go to [AppHQ] (http://apphq.shephertz.com) click on Push Notification and select Android Settings in Settings option.<div style="clear:both"></div>
-14. Select your app and provider as GCM and copy server key that is generated in Google developer console in above step and submit it.<div style="clear:both"></div>
+11. Select your app and provider as GCM and copy server key that is generated in Google developer console in above step and submit it.<div style="clear:both"></div>
-15. Open MainActivity.java file of sample project and make following changes.
+12. Open MainActivity.java file of sample project and make following changes.

 ```
-A. Replace your Google Project No at line no90.
+A. Put your Google Project No at line no90.
 ```
-16. Build your Android Android application and run it on your device (device version should must be 4.4 or above to support Android Wear Notification and for Android Wear Connection).
+13. Build your Android Android application and run it on your device (device version should must be 4.4 or above to support Android Wear Notification and for Android Wear Connection).
-17. For Android Wear Connectivty with device as well as for [Android Wear Getting Started] (http://blogs.shephertz.com/2014/07/24/android-wear-getting-started/) read this blog.
+14. For Android Wear Connectivity with device go through with [Android Wear Getting Started] (http://blogs.shephertz.com/2014/07/24/android-wear-getting-started/).
-18. You can also open these Notifications from Android Wear to phone when you click *Open on Phone* option on Android Wear.
+15. You can also open these Notifications from Android Wear to phone when you click *Open on Phone* option on Android Wear.

 # Design Details: